Serger vs. Sewing Machine

 Freedom to work

-It has been reiterated enough that how much freedom a user has when working with a sewing machine.
+It has been reiterated enough how much freedom a user has when working with a sewing machine.
 You have the liberty to edit your work in between the stitch and change it entirely.
 It requires you to pay a lot of attention to detail.
 There is lot of room for mistakes as they can be reversed while using a sewing machine.

 A sewing machine is more beginner-friendly than a Serger.
 Suppose you are a newbie starting to learn the techniques of sewing, nothing better than using a sewing machine.
 It is easier to use and lets you work at your own pace.
 All you would require a small beginner’s course to learn a few tips and tricks, and you will be ready to get your hands working.